amariichi/QuestLinkRGBDEViewer/README.md

 ### Q&A
 **Q: What is the difference from a typical RGBD image?**

 **A:** Typically, an RGBD image includes 8-bit (0?255) depth information on the right side of the original image.
 In the run.py script provided with Depth Pro, depth values from 0.1m to 250m are normalized by taking the reciprocal and assigning a range from 0 to 255.
 While this gives high-resolution depth data for close-up subjects, if there are objects like ground, walls, grass, or small items in the foreground, the main subject in the background will have a lower depth range, resulting in reduced 3D details (see the figure below).
-In contrast, this toolÅfs script multiplies the original floating-point depth values by 10,000 and stores them in uint32.
+In contrast, this tool‚Äôs script multiplies the original floating-point depth values by 10,000 and stores them in uint32.
 As a result, even when zooming in on the main subject, the originally estimated depth remains intact, preserving a strong sense of 3D depth.

 ![fig](https://github.com/user-attachments/assets/15175e2d-41d7-4a30-a5a5-6748065f1ff2)